Frequently Asked Questions

 What is the turnaround time when an award is ordered?

-For MTM Recognition: Three weeks is the normal turn-around time.
+The normal turn-around time for MTM Recognition is three weeks.
 If a shorter turn-around time is required, please contact Bryan Mular.

 My PERS statement shows a different amount of service time than SCO.
 Why?